Budget debate: Family befrienders trained to support irregular schoolgoers

 As at last month, coverage has been expanded to include more students, including those living in rental flats, said Dr Maliki.

-He added that the pilot will also be extended into Bukit Merah, and will support at least 200 disadvantaged students by the end of this year.
+The pilot will also be extended to Bukit Merah, and support at least 200 disadvantaged students by the end of this year.

 These families will be supported by family befrienders like IT professional Aiyadurai Rajeevan.